bonitasoft/bonita-doc/md/profileCreation.md

 This file can only contain default profiles and cannot be renamed or deleted.
 Only the mapping between default profiles and entities of the organization can be edited.

-Only Entreprise, Performance and Efficiency editions can create new file of profiles, in order to create custom profiles.
+Only Enterprise, Performance and Efficiency editions can create new file of profiles, in order to create custom profiles.

 ## Create and build a profile

 ::: info
 **Note:** All Bonita subscription editions come with an .xml editor for this feature.
-Only Entreprise, Performance and Efficiency editions also come with a graphical UI.
+Only Enterprise, Performance and Efficiency editions also come with a graphical UI.
 :::

 From Bonita Studio, click on **Organization** -> **Profile** -> **New...**